-In addition to the policies herein, please refer to and review the Company's Code of Ethics and Business Conduct regarding the policies and procedures to grow the Company in a financially sound manner while operating on a high ethical level.
+In addition to the policies herein, Company employees should refer to and review the Company's Code of Ethics and Business Conduct regarding the policies and procedures to grow the Company in a financially sound manner while operating on a high ethical level.

-EOHI-PPH-001 CURRENT REVISION: ΕΛЦ

-EFFECTIVE DATE: NEXT REVIEW DATE: ЕОП

-1/1/2023 EMPLOYEE OWNED HOLDINGS, INC.

-TITLE OF DOCUMENT : Company Employment Policies (EP)

-ORGANIZATION: EMPLOYEE OWNED HOLDINGS INC. and AFFILIATES
+DOCUMENT CONTROL NO# EOHI-PPH-001 CURRENT REVISION: FOH EFFECTIVE DATE: NEXT REVIEW DATE: TITLE OF DOCUMENT : ORGANIZATION: Company Employment Policies (EP) EMPLOYEE OWNED HOLDINGS INC. and AFFILIATES